eanhuddleston/sublime-RunTestsInTerminal/README.md

 ### Package Control installation

-Install [Package Control](https://packagecontrol.io/) use it to install `RunThisTest` within Submlime Text.
+Install [Package Control](https://packagecontrol.io/) use it within Sublime Text to search for and install `RunThisTest`.

 ### Manual installation